cmu-delphi/delphi-epidata/docs/api/covidcast-signals/doctor-visits.md

 June 16th.

  As insurance claims are available at a significant and variable latency, the signal experiences heavy backfill with data delayed for a couple of weeks.
- Note that we expect estimates available for the most recent X days to be substantially revised due to later data revisions, estimates for past dates are more static due to these revisions having already occured.
+We expect estimates available for the most recent 7-14 days to change substantially in later data revisions.
+Estimates for dates more than 28 days in the past are expected to remain fairly static, as most major revisions have already occurred.

 See our [blog post](https://delphi.cmu.edu/blog/2020/11/05/a-syndromic-covid-19-indicator-based-on-insurance-claims-of-outpatient-visits/#backfill) for more information on backfill.